A-priori error estimation for space-time Galerkin POD for linear evolution problems: Introduction

 where $x$ denotes a solution to the FOM, $\Pi x$ the projection of the full order solution $x$ onto the reduced space and $\hat x$ a solution to the ROM.
-Splitting the error like this is a common technique, see i.e.\ \cite{hinze05, kunisch01, kunisch02, thomee06}, and allows to estimate $\Vert \varrho\Vert$ and $\Vert\vartheta\Vert$ separately from each other.
+Splitting the error like this is a common technique, see e.g.\ \cite{hinze05, kunisch01, kunisch02, thomee06}, and allows to estimate $\Vert \varrho\Vert$ and $\Vert\vartheta\Vert$ individually.
 The $\varrho$-term measures the error occurring due to the projection onto a subspace and can be estimated using information about the subspace only.
-The $\vartheta$-term on the other hand side, incorporates the error between the full order solution projected onto the reduced space and the reduced solution and thus depends on problem-specific information.
+The $\vartheta$-term on the other hand, incorporates the error between the full order solution projected onto the reduced space and the reduced solution and thus depends on problem-specific information.

+In this work, we focus on linear parabolic evolution problems and plan to investigate error analysis for other problems in future work.